-56. Al Ittihad challenges the Appealed Decision by submitting, in essence, that the Coach is not entitled to receive any payment under the Settlement Agreement because that Settlement Agreement is null and void and because the Coach breached the Employment Agreement.
+- 55. Al Ittihad challenges the Appealed Decision by submitting, in essence, that the Coach is not entitled to receive any payment under the Settlement Agreement because that Settlement Agreement is null and void and because the Coach breached the Employment Agreement.
 In Al Ittihad's submission, therefore, the Coach should pay damages to All Ittihad for fraudulent misrepresentation and/or breach of contract.
 Al Nassr then, should be held jointly liable for such payment, having induced the Coach to breach his contractual obligations to Al Ittihad.
-The Coach and Al Nassr, on their side, deny any responsibility: the Coach insists that the Appealed Decision should be confirmed and Al Nassr maintains inter alia that it has no standing to be sued, as it was not involved in the proceedings before the Single Judge.

-- 57. As a result of the above, the main issues to be resolved by the Panel are: - i.
-Is the Settlement Agreement valid? - ii.
-If the Settlement Agreement is valid, did Al Ittihad comply with its obligations under the Settlement Agreement? - iii.
-Did the Coach terminate the Employment Contract without just cause? - iv.
-If so, what amount of compensation is Al Ittihad entitled to receive from the Coach? - v.
-If so, is Al Nassr jointly and severally liable? - 58.
-In the evaluation of the foregoing issues, the Panel finds itself to be bound to apply the general rules on the burden of evidence to determine which party should bear the consequences of the failure to prove its allegations. - 59.
-In fact, pursuant to Article 8 of the Swiss Civil Code:

-"Chaque partie doit, si la loi ne prescrit le contraire, prouver les faits qu'elle allègue pour en déduire son droit" [Freely translated into English: "Unless the law provides otherwise, each party shall prove the facts upon which it relies to claim its right"].
+The Coach and Al Nassr, on their side, deny any responsibility: the Coach insists that the Appealed Decision should be confirmed and Al Nassr maintains inter alia that it has no standing to be sued, as it was not involved in the proceedings before the Single Judge. - 56.
+As a result of the above, the main issues to be resolved by the Panel are: - Is the Settlement Agreement valid? i. - ii.
+If the Settlement Agreement is valid, did Al Ittihad comply with its obligations under the Settlement Agreement? - Did the Coach terminate the Employment Contract without just cause?
+111. - If so, what amount of compensation is Al Ittihad entitled to receive from the Coach? iv. - If so, is Al Nassr jointly and severally liable? v. - 57.
+In the evaluation of the foregoing issues, the Panel finds itself to be bound to apply the general rules on the burden of evidence to determine which party should bear the consequences of the failure to prove its allegations. - 58.
+In fact, pursuant to Article 8 of the Swiss Civil Code: - "Chaque partie doit, si la loi ne prescrit le contraire, prouver les faits qu'elle allègue pour en déduire son droit" [Freely translated into English: "Unless the law provides otherwise, each party shall prove the facts upon which it relies to claim its right"]. - 59.
+Such principle applies also in CAS proceedings (see for instance CAS 96/159 & 166, published in Digest of CAS Awards II 1998-2000, pp. 434 ff.).
+As a result, in a CAS arbitration, any party wishing to prevail on a disputed issue must discharge its "burden of proof", i.e. it must discharge the onus of substantiating its allegations and affirmatively to prove the facts on which it relies with respect to that issue.

+Is the Settlement Agreement valid?